amirbare/liri-node-app/README.md

 This application takes 2 inputs to give you concert information, song information, movies information and a bonus function that runs a function from the random.txt file

-In order to run the application you must install axios, moment, spotify, fs, you will also need your own spotify API key.
+In order to run the application you must install axios, moment, spotify, fs, Dotnev you will also need your own spotify API key.

 1. The first step is type node liri.js movie-this "name of movie in quotes"